Allianz Global Investors prepared to sell Osram stake to AMS if no better option comes

-MUNICH (Reuters) - Allianz Global Investors (ALVG.DE), the biggest shareholder of Osram (OSRn.DE), is prepared to sell its stake to chipmaker AMS (AMS.VI) in the course of its 4.3 billion euro ($4.75 billion)takeover attempt if no better bid is made, a source said on Monday.
+MUNICH, Sept 16 (Reuters) - Allianz Global Investors , the biggest shareholder of Osram, is prepared to sell its stake to chipmaker AMS in the course of its 4.3 billion euro ($4.75 billion)takeover attempt if no better bid is made, a source said on Monday.

 “If there aren’t any better options, Allianz Global Investors will tender its shares to AMS,” a financial industry source told Reuters.